misc-options.Rd

 Note that support for 256 different colors and text formatting (such as underlined and bold text) differs across terminals.

-in the workspace.
+for getting and setting package options).
 For example, running the following code:

 # calculate log risk ratios and corresponding sampling variances